 Mungo National Park in South Western New South Wales is part of the Wilandra Lakes World Heritage area.
 It is about 120 km north of Mildura.
 The first 20 km of the drive is on a sealed road, the rest of the way is on a dirt track.
 Check the conditions before you head out.

-Mungo differs from your average NSW National Park.
+Mungo differs from your average National Park in NSW.
 There are no eucalypt forests, mountain views or secluded bays here!
 This is essentially a desert landscape that features the eroding remains of the now dry Lake Mungo.

 The main feature of the area is the rim or lunette that creates long walls and little islands of wind sculptured rock.
 There is a 70km self-guided drive you can do around the area.
 Tours onto the dunes area also available through Mungo Lodge.
 Make sure you check out the excellent visitor centre too.